Jasonm137/LivingThought/README.md

 ## Purpose

-The theory tries to find and explain the links and reality of everything.
-It uses the most basic and core fields of human knowledge to sort past, present, and future knowledge.
-This sorting shows important features of humans, and what may cause higher-level thought and goals.
+The Theory of Living Thought serves as a multi-faceted and detailed analysis of our known world and our individual self.
+It takes away from both the Theory of Knowledge and modern contemporary academic categorization.
+The theory finds similarities between past, present, and incoming future knowledge.
+The Theory of Living Thought goes beyond a tool for analysis to become the core theory in which individuals can live by.
+By analyzing oneself, one has the ability to easily find where they can improve upon as well as what next steps.
 Learning different subjects gives people skills to use and control these features.
-These skills are different, but related, and they belong to 3 realms, the social, the natural, and the spiritual.
+These skills are different, but related, and they belong the social, the natural, and the spiritual realms.
 The three parts of each realm work together to make three parts of anything, its structure, its qualities, and its path.

-The theory only works for entities.
-The theory has three kinds of entities as examples.
+Note, an Informal and an Formal Essay will be linked on this page in the following 2 days.

 ## Principles of Living Thought

+The Principles of Living Thought is a set of rules in which each entity that will be analyzed must follow to be valid.
+The principle of Knowledge ensures that the entity being studied can utilize the multifaceted academic.
+The Principle of Life ensures that the entity is constantly changing and growing in reflection to the environment it is in.
+Lastly, the principle of soul ensures that the entity has a clear purpose and goal in mind.

 1. **Principle of Knowledge**:
    - **Complexity**: Acknowledges the intricate nature of entities and their interactions within the universe.